tyler7r/film-app/Design.md

 4. Create Film Clips
     - While watching a video, user is able to clip part of a video and make a note about what happens
     - If this user is verified with a team, when another team member is watching the same video they will be able to see the note.
     - It is possible for a user to tag people and keywords.
 When a user is tagged they will be notified.
 Keywords can be searched for in the search field.
+    - Global keywords (like team names, season and tournament) will be automatically added to all subsequent clips that are made in that game.
+    - After the initial clipping takes place the user is able to manipulate the start and stop timestamps if they messed up.
 5. Quality of Life Features for Film Review Page
     - You are able to change settings when watching back a game.
 You can turn off comments completely.
 You can also filter to only show notes made by a certain author, only show notes with certain keywords or notes that you're tagged in.
     - Clips are recorded as a duration, not a single time stamp.
     - If multiple clips span the same time.
-A queue will be formed that will ask the user if they want to go back and watch that part of the clip again.
+A queue will be formed.
+This will allow the user to decide if they want to watch that clip again or just move on without too much worry.
+    - Queued clips can be clicked or deleted.
+    - If you are stil commenting on a previous clip when another clip comes up, it will be queued as well.
+To not disturb the current draft.
     - After a clip's duration is over a user can easily click replay or make a comment on the note that will send to the original author.
 6. Allow Highlights to be Shared
     - Plays that are deemed highlights while watching can easily be shared